 1. Wait for retirement and then use a portion of your nest egg to invest in income-oriented properties.

-2. Become an accumulator of a rental real estate over time.
+2. Become an accumulator of rental real estate over time.
 Some different scenarios:

-If you buy a house for $100,000 in cash and there’s no mortgage payment, you will be generating approximately $10,000 a year in gross rental income (a 10 percent gross yield on the cash you've invested); or
+If you buy a house for $100,000 in cash and there’s no mortgage payment, you will be generating approximately $12,700 a year in gross rental income, based on national averages.
+This is a 12.7% gross yield on the cash you've invested.

 The last stream of income is investment income.
 This is a little more complex and we'll talk about more when we get to secret #5.